TenSketch/Charis-hugo/content/slider/shine.md

 ---
-title: "Shine like a diamond with our bags"
+title: "Love Shopping?
+Do it with Shine"
 tags: ["slider"]
 description: "Shining jute bags for women"
 date: 2021-09-29T17:19:55+05:30